jspreadsheet/pro/readme.md

 <br>

 <h2>Technical Support</h2>
-For technical support or questiosn you can use the following option: https://github.com/jspreadsheet/pro/issues
+For technical support or question you can use the following option: https://github.com/jspreadsheet/pro/issues

 <br>